realcharmer/capyboard-docs/docs/projects/light-module/lights.md

 ??? tip "Challenge 1"

+    Make the display turn on and off periodically.

+??? tip "Challenge 2"

     Try animating the screen that it fills slowly one pixel after pixel.

-??? tip "Challenge 2"
+??? tip "Challenge 3"

     Make it so that the animation flows like a snake, not only left-to-right or right-to-left.